KSRautela/CNC_plotter/README.md

 ■ Wooden panel to mount project at least 40x45cm

 # Nuts, bolts and screws needed:

 ■ M5 x 25mm (x2)

 ■ M3 x 18 (x3)

 ■ M3 x 12 (x2)

 ■ M3 x10 (x3)

 ■ M3 x 6 (X14)

 ■ M3 nuts (x9)

 ■ M5 nut (x1)

 ■ Short wood screws (x8)

+# Code
+Code that be uploaded to the arduino to enable it to receive GRBL instructions is in examples of grbl-mi which is to be upladed to Arduino IDE as a library